-Over the past decade, I have traversed the vast tract of land known as “Xinjiang” using every imaginable mode of transportation: trains, planes, cars, motorcycles, camels, etc. It’s only been in the past two years that I’ve adopted cycling in Xinjiang as a fun alternative.
+Over the past decade, I have traversed the vast tract of land known as Xinjiang using every imaginable mode of transportation: trains, planes, cars, motorcycles, camels, etc. It’s only been over the past few years that I’ve adopted cycling in Xinjiang as a fun alternative.

 And now that I have…I’m hooked.

 Based on my own experience, there is no better way to experience the beauty of Xinjiang’s scenery and culture than while riding a bicycle.

 There’s something to be said about how we as travelers appreciate a location when we’ve had to physically labor to get there.
 Perhaps that’s why people seem to always overlook those places which are in their own backyard?

 This is true for people who climb mountains, hike trails and paddle the waters.